lmckeen/Gam3Pad/README.md

 on(type: string, cb: Function): void

-//Function that allows for vibration of the gamepad vibrate({
+//Function that allows for vibration of the gamepad
+//delay and duration combined must be less than 5000 vibrate({
   delay?: number, //Amount of time in ms to delay the vibrate by (min: 1, max: 5000) duration?: number, //Amount of time in ms to vibrate the gamepad (min: 1, max: 5000)